 As the vessels bulge and weaken, blood and other fluid leak into the retina.
 This process can be slow, and you may not notice symptoms for a while.

-You may be able to slow to progression of the disease further by keeping your blood sugar levels under control.
+You may be able to slow the progression of the disease further by managing your blood sugar levels.